merll/docker-fabric/docs/installation.rst

 Dependencies
 ------------
-The following libraries will be automatically installed from PyPI.
+The following libraries will be automatically installed from PyPI:

 * Fabric (tested with >=1.8.0)
 * docker-py (>=0.5.0)
 * docker-map (>=0.1.1)